- Florida’s prison population has increased slightly (0.06%) since 2013.

 - Inmates with mental health problems are a significant part of the state’s prison population with almost 17% receiving ongoing mental health care.

 - It costs $18,464 per year on average to house a Florida state prisoner.

 - Over 1.5 million inmates are held in state or federal prison and local jails.

-- Over 7 million are under some form of correctional control (in prison or jail or on probation or parole).
-This equals 1 in every 32 US adult residents.
+- Approximately 1 in every 35 US adult residents is under some form of correctional control (in prison or jail or on probation or parole).

 - Black males ages 30 to 34 have the highest custody incarceration rate of any race, age, or gender group.